Federal Pell Grants

 Supplemental Education Opportunity Grants (SEOG) are awarded to students with exceptional financial need as determined by the FAFSA EFC number and who have not earned a bachelor's or graduate degree.
 Priority is given to Federal Pell Grant recipients.
 SEOG award amounts are limited to $4,000 per year, and the availability of funding is limited.

 Direct Subsidized and Unsubsidized Loans

 The U.S. Department of Education offers low-interest loans to low-income students to help cover the cost of college.
 We suggest limiting the amount of loans to the lowest amount you need because loans must be repaid with interest.
-First-time borrowers may receive Direct Subsidized Loans for no more than 150 percent of the published length of an academic program.
 There are annual and lifetime aggregate limits to loan amounts.
 Students interested in Direct Loans must complete the Entrance Loan Counseling, as well as a Master Promissory Note, a legal loan agreement in which you agree to pay back borrowed money with interest.

 Direct annual loan limits

 |Year in school||Credit hours||Dependent amount ($)||Independent or dependent with PLUS denial amount ($)|

 Annual maximums include both subsidized and unsubsidized Direct loans.
 These limits apply to loans borrowed from August through July.
 Lifetime loan limits, proration, cost of attendance as well as other factors may keep a student from being eligible for the full annual maximum.

 The aggregate, or lifetime, limit is the maximum total amount a student can receive in federal loans.

 - Dependent undergraduate students: $31,000, of which $23,000 can be subsidized